 As a result of the disastrous federal response to COVID-19, we are now not only in the middle of a public health crisis, but we are also squarely in the middle of an economic crisis.
-The need for social distancing as an emergency measure to calm the storm has led to over 40 million Americans recently filing for unemployment.
+The need for social distancing as an emergency measure to calm the storm has led to millions of Americans recently filing for unemployment.
 Given that most Americans have health insurance that is tied to their employment, this has left a large majority of them without any health insurance, in the middle of a pandemic.
 And millions more surely have seen their hours reduced and lost their insurance benefits as a result.
 Not good.

 While free COVID-19 testing for those with or without insurance was a relief measure approved by Congress, follow-up legislation for free treatment and hospitalization has not yet been approved.
 Additionally, there were requests by many states to approve an ongoing secondary open enrollment period for the Affordable Care Act beyond the once-per-year November/December open enrollment period, but those requests were denied by the White House.

 While uninsured COVID-19 treatment could be financially catastrophic on its own (estimates are in the tens of thousands of $ for extended hospitalization), other non-COVID health care events or ongoing treatments have the potential to be as well.
 Most Americans are one surprise unexpected event or medical diagnosis away from medical bankruptcy.
 Fortunately, the loss of income can present affordable insurance opportunities – perhaps a small silver lining to what has otherwise been a sh#t sandwich.